MrFlyingToasterman/CryptLib/README.md

 A Java library for encrypting and decrypting text with AES
 # WARNING!
 Please be sure you know what you are doing! <br>
 This is a 128 bit AES/ECB cipher!
-Not military encryption! <br>
+Not a military encryption! <br>
 You should only encrypt text! <br>
 Read more about ECB: https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation <br>
 # Usage